kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

       ```
      </details>

-  7. To Create a static pod, copy it to the static pods directory.
-In this case, it is `/etc/kubernetes/manifests`.
-Apply below command:
+  7. Create a static pod named static-busybox on the controlplane node that uses the busybox image and the command sleep 1000.

      <details>